Harold Schechter

 Harold Schechter (born June 28, 1948) is an American true crime writer who specializes in serial killers.
 He is a Professor Emeritus at Queens College, City University of New York where he taught classes in American literature and myth criticism for forty-two years.
 Schechter's essays have appeared in numerous publications including The New York Times, The Wall Street Journal, The Los Angeles Times, and the International Herald Tribune.
 He is the editor of the Library of America volume, True Crime: An American Anthology.
-His newest book, published in March 2021, is Maniac: The Bath School Disaster and the Birth of the Modern Mass Killer.
+His newest book, published in September 2023, is Murderabilia: A History of Crime in 100 Objects.

 Education

 Schechter attended the State University of New York at Buffalo where his PhD director was Leslie Fiedler.
 He is also a 1969 graduate of City College of New York.

 Career

 Schechter is Professor Emeritus at Queens College, and specializes in American true crime, specifically serial murders of the 19th and early 20th centuries.
 Using primary sources such as newspaper clippings and court records, he supplies thorough documentation of every case he profiles, while still managing to create compelling narratives and fully fleshed-out characters.